 Solr can run in any Java Servlet Container of your choice, but to simplify this tutorial, the example index includes a small installation of Jetty.
-In order to compile JSPs, this version of Jetty requires that you run "java" from a JDK, not from a JRE.

 To launch Jetty with the Solr WAR, and the example configs, just run the start. jar ...